projekt-fredrika/Fredrikas-Lupp/README.md

 # Fredrikas Lupp

-Fredrikas Lupp is a tool for analyzing categories or lists of pages on wikipedia.
+Fredrikas Lupp is a tool for analyzing categories or lists of pages on Wikipedia.
 Fredrikas Lupp works by using the [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page).

 Currently Fredrikas Lupp is developed to be used with Swedish or Finnish as primary language.